 The website has a “Cook mode” that acts as a guide while cooking any of the saved recipes.
 There is an icon to switch-on this mode and after that you will be taken through the entire recipe while you can keep cooking side by side.
 You just have to select the recipe you want to cook.
 There are a few other features and limitations as well of this website that you can read from here.

 Another website, to store recipes online is Cucumbertown.
 This actually acts as a social networking platform for all the chefs and people who are in habit of cooking.
 It lets you write your recipes and publish it for other users of the website.
 You can also share it on Pinterest and Facebook.
 After you have published your recipe, other users and chefs can comment on it, rate it, and more.
 If you feel some changes need to be made in a particular recipe, you can go ahead with it and the changes you make, will be automatically saved.
 Thus, all your recipes remain in your account as posts and you can access them anytime you want.

 There is also another facet of this web site.
 While you can write down your own recipes and share it with public, you can also access recipes put up by others.
-You can filter recipes by cooking time, popularity, etc. and also set your diet style to get easy to access to most suitable recipes.
-There are various chefs as well on the website and you can follow them, or request for a particular recipe.
+You can filter recipes by cooking time, popularity, etc. and also set your diet style to get easy to access the most suitable recipes.
+There are various chefs on the website as well and you can follow them, or request a particular recipe.